allenhouchins/cask2fleet/README.md

 ## 🤖 Automation

-This repository includes automated updates to keep the Fleet YAML files current with the latest Homebrew casks.
+This repository includes automated updates to keep the Fleet YAML files current with the latest Homebrew casks and Installomator entries.

 ### GitHub Actions Workflow